danmackinlay/pattern_machine/README.md

   * source dataset
   * basis parameters
 * factor mapping
-* call into R using rpy2 or even subprocess
+* call into R using subprocess
 * predict inter-event times - would be a natural multiple classification task
 * Alternate Fold Idea: simply segment betweeen EVENTS, so as to preserve individual obs together while forgetting songs.
 This requires us to fold on eventId not obsId.